Moulin Rouge!

 Moulin Rouge! (/ˌmuːlæ̃ ˈɹuːʒ/, /fr/) is a 2001 jukebox musical romantic drama film directed, produced, and co-written by Baz Luhrmann.
-It follows an English poet, Christian, who falls in love with the star of the Moulin Rouge, cabaret actress and courtesan Satine.
+It follows a British poet, Christian, who falls in love with the star of the Moulin Rouge, cabaret actress and courtesan Satine.

 The film uses the musical setting of the Montmartre Quarter of Paris and is the final part of Luhrmann's Red Curtain Trilogy, following Strictly Ballroom (1992) and Romeo + Juliet (1996).
 A co-production of Australia and the United States, it features an ensemble cast starring Nicole Kidman and Ewan McGregor, with Jim Broadbent, Richard Roxburgh, John Leguizamo, Jacek Koman, and Caroline O'Connor in supporting roles.

 Moulin Rouge! premiered at the 2001 Cannes Film Festival, where it competed for the Palme d'Or and was released in theaters on 25 May 2001 in Australia and on 1 June 2001 in North America.
 The film was praised for Luhrmann's direction, the performances of the cast, its soundtrack, costume design, and production values.
-It was also a commercial success, grossing $179.2 million on a $50 million budget.
+It was also a commercial success, grossing $179 million on a $50 million budget.
 At the 74th Academy Awards, the film received eight nominations, including Best Picture, and won two (Best Production Design and Best Costume Design).
 Later critical reception for Moulin Rouge! remained positive and has been considered by many to be one of the best films of all time, with it ranking 53rd in the BBC's 2016 poll of the 100 greatest films of the 21st century.
 A stage musical adaptation premiered in 2018.